 Crow’s Feet Wrinkles around the Eyes and What You Can Do About Them

-Crows feet are defined as skin wrinkles that begin to form outside the corners of your eyes.
+Crows feet are the skin wrinkles that begin to form around the outer edge or outside the corners of your eyes.

 Crow’s feet is a term commonly used to describe the lines and wrinkles that form around the eyes as you age.